 We have high expectations of our students, not only academically but also socially and we are proud of our record and our standing in the community we serve.
 Visitors to Hautlieu frequently comment on the calm, purposeful atmosphere of the school and the conduct and attitude of our students.

-The positive and focused approach of our students is reflected in the strong academic results achieved in 2022 where over 97% of our students achieved 5 grades 9 - 4.
-Most students continue their education through to A Level or the International Baccalaureate Programme and university entrance.
-All of our examination results can be viewed on our website www.hautlieu.co.uk
+The positive and focused approach of our students is reflected in the strong academic results achieved in 2023 where over 97.4% of our students achieved 5 grades 9 - 4.
+All of our examination results can be viewed on our website www.hautlieu.sch.ie.